rodydavis/fb_auth/README.md

 A Shared Firebase Auth Plugin for Mobile, Web and Desktop.
 Included AuthBloc for minimal setup!
 Single dynamic import and compile time ready for ios, android, macos, windows, linux and web.

+This package is now deprecated and was originally created to add firebase on the desktop and web.
+You can now use the [FlutterFire](https://github.com/FirebaseExtended/flutterfire) packages to do anything this plugin could.

 ## Getting Started

 Setup your Bloc